ImageMagick v6 Examples --

 $string="A Rose by any Name";

-passthru("convert -background none -fill '$color' -gravity center" .
+passthru( "convert -background none -fill '$color' -gravity center" .

 " -font Candice -size '$size' caption:'$string'" .

-" \\( '$image' -negate -flip \\) +swap -composite" .
+" \\( '$image' -negate -resize '$scale' \\) +swap -composite" .

 " gif:-" );